 Batten disease is caused by abnormalities in genes that are involved with the production and use of certain body proteins.
 The disease results in a build-up of fats and proteins called lipopigments in the cells of the brain, eyes, skin, and other tissues.

 Researchers have made progress in identifying the defective enzymes and mutated genes that underlie these disorders, but it is not yet known exactly how the gene mutations cause this build-up of lipopigments.

-A risk factor is something that increases your chances of getting a disease or condition.
 Since Batten disease is an inherited condition, people at risk include:

 - Children of parents with Batten disease

 - Children of parents not afflicted with Batten disease, but who carry the abnormal genes that cause the disease

 - Intellectual disability or decreasing mental function after a period of normal development

 Symptoms of Batten disease are similar in each type of the disease.
 However, the time of appearance, severity, and rate of progression of symptoms can vary depending on the type of the disease.
 For example:

 (Santavuori-Haltia disease)—symptoms begin to appear between the ages of six months and two years, and progress rapidly.
 Children with this type generally live until age five, though some survive in a vegetative state a few years longer.